 To establish your own WiFi hotspot, you will need wireless provider that guarantees to supply online access around the clock.
 There are several companies today, cell phone carriers included, that provide you with a wireless Internet.
 You can use this Internet to work from your tablet or personal computer while you live off the grid.

 If there is a broadband repeater in your vicinity, then you’re set.
 All you need is a good and reliable 4G hotspot device, such as Huawei E5577Cs-321 4G LTE Mobile WiFi Hotspot.
 This highly rated Amazon’s Choice item is a perfect solution for any homestead.
 It works anywhere in the world and guarantees up to 150 Mbps 4G LTE download speed.
 It also has an LCD interface in several languages and works with literally any network!

 In addition, you can also use a signal amplifier and a WiFi antenna, to cover your entire homestead with an off grid Internet access.
-If you don’t wish to purchase an antenna, here is a DIY video that explains how it can be made:

 This method for off grid Internet solves the problem of large distance from any hotspot or cell tower.
 Satellite Internet helps even the most remote homesteads to stay connected.
 Companies like WildBlue, HughesNet, DISH Network and a few more provide affordable high-speed Internet connection via satellite.
 Some of them even provide satellite television as a part of the same bundle.

 For example, HughesNet has monthly plans of up to 50 GB per month, plus additional 50 GB when you use the Internet during the night hours.
 Plus, they include the innovative Gen5 system, which is considered the best satellite service today.
 This system guarantees 3 MBPS upload and 25 MBPS download speeds, so you can freely stream music and movies whenever you like.